johnsonjh/j-hpn-ssh/README.md

 ## **J-HPN-SSH** future plans

-Besides staying up-to-date with _OpenSSH-portable_, currently, plans include additional tuning, including assembly-level optimization, of existing code, as well as the addition of new cryptographic functionality, likely to include new post-quantum algorithms, enhanced hashing and key exchange mechanisms, and new key systems, such as SHAKE, SHA-3, BLAKE-3, Schnorrkel/Ristretto-Sr25519,
+Besides staying up-to-date with _OpenSSH-portable_, currently, plans include additional tuning, including assembly-level optimization of existing code, as well as the addition of new cryptographic functionality, likely to include new post-quantum algorithms, enhanced hashing and key exchange mechanisms, and new key systems, such as SHAKE, SHA-3, BLAKE-3, Schnorrkel/Ristretto-Sr25519,